 6. Prioritize Scrolling Over Clicking

-So, if you don’t compress information into sliders and/or accordions, how do you present it?
+If you shouldn’t compress information into sliders and/or accordions, how do you present it?
 The answer: just put everything in one long page, including the stuff usually tucked away.
 Seriously, it works.

 There is a fascinating case study by Crazy Egg to prove this point.
 They went from having a simple, short sales page to one that was 20 times longer than the original.